-- i. encourage classroom interaction among peers, students and teachers through activities such as role play,group work etc., - ii. reduce teacher-talk time and keep it to a minimum, - iii. take up questions for discussion to encourage pupils to participate and to marshal their ideas and express and defend their views.
+- i) encourage classroom interaction among peers, students and teachers through activities such as role play, group work etc., - ii) reduce teacher-talk time and keep it to the minimum, - iii) take up questions for discussion to encourage pupils to participate and to marshal their ideas and express and defend their views.

-Assessment of Listening and Speaking Skills: 50 Periods

-Guidelines for the Assessment of Listening and Speaking Skills are given at Annexure I.
+Assessment of Listening and Speaking Skills: 50 Periods Guidelines for the Assessment of Listening and Speaking Skills are given at Annexure I.

-Question Paper Design Communicative English (CODE NO. 101) CLASS IX-2024-25
+Question Paper Design Communicative English(CODE NO. 101) 2024-25 CLASS X